-The password was given during class.
-Send me a message or ask after lecture.
 Maybe.
 If you are having any type of difficulty with your computer at home, office, friend's computer, etc. my first suggestion will be to use the computers at the college.
 There are two reasons for this:

 1) I troubleshoot this site using the computers there.
 I know documents on this site work on the PCs and Macs on campus

 2) There are staff available at the CSN computer centers that are paid to help you.

 If you are still having trouble, then please send me a message and I will do my best to help you get it straightened out.